 This one may sound obvious, but it has a lot of cousins who may disguise themselves as “Why did you do that?” or “What were you thinking?”

-Comments like these not only pour salt on a still bleeding wound.
-They also put people on the immediate defensive and make them more cautious of betting on themselves in the future.
+Comments like these not only pour salt on a still bleeding wound, they also put people on the immediate defensive and makes them more cautious of betting on themselves in the future.

 One option is to use a softer opening comment like, “I’m curious,” followed by a less judgemental question — “What did your thought process look like?”

 Or simply ask them what they learned from the experience and what they would have done differently.

 Nobody likes to be labeled.
 Words like “always” or “never,” no matter how nicely you say them, puts people on the defensive: “You never clean up.”
 “You always side with your parents.”
 “You never listen to me.”

 If a reoccurring pattern is getting the best of you, focus on the problem, not the person.